If you’re looking for a taste of old-school Savannah, the Victorian District makes a great place to start.

 While the Historic District has lots of nighttime activity to make it feel busy and safe (ghost tour groups milling about, bar-hopping tourists, etc.), you won’t find the same level of activity in the Victorian District at night.

-If you need to return to your rental after 10 p.m., I’d recommend taking Uber, Lyft, or a pedicab.
-If you’re a solo female traveler, please take my advice!
+If you need to return to your rental after 10 p.m. (or earlier, during the winter months), I’d recommend taking Uber, Lyft, or a pedicab.
+The free DOT shuttle runs through the Victorian District until 7 p.m.

 As always, take all the common safety precautions I usually recommend on this site when you’re staying in the Victorian District.